Updated June 15, 2023.

 You can see the Marina Green (where they sell seats) is pretty far to the left: great view of the Angels coming in over the bridge, and many of the aerial maneuvers, but not as good to see the stunts in front of Alcatraz (but OK).

-Go to full screen and zoom in to see the exact lay of the land.
+Zoom in to see the exact lay of the land:

 For information on how to navigate via car, BART, buses and Muni, as well as the pros and cons of public transportation vs. driving, jump to my Fleet Week San Francisco page.

-For pictures and information about the ships available for exploring this year, see ship tours.
+For information about the ships, see ship tours.